How does the new Children’s Safety Zone Program work to protect children and other pedestrians?

 Are there signs posted where automated speed cameras are enforcing?

-Yes, the City currently exceeds automated speed enforcement signage requirements from the Illinois vehicle code (IVC) 625 ILCS 5/11-208.8 (a) (k) (L), and 625 ILCS 5/11-604, and the manual on uniform traffic control devices (MUTCD), where a speed camera is operating.
+Yes, the City currently exceeds automated speed enforcement signage requirements from the Illinois vehicle code (IVC0 625 ILCS 5/11-208.8 (a) (k) (L), AND 625 ILCS 5/11-604, and the manual on uniform traffic control devices (MUTCD), where a speed camera is operating.